canonical/kafka-operator/docs/how-to/h-integrate-alerts.md

 # Integrate customer alerting rules and dashboards

-This guide shows you how to integrate an existing set of rules to your Charmed Kafka and Charmed Zookeeper deployment to be consumed with the [Canonical Observability Stack (COS)](https://charmhub.io/topics/canonical-observability-stack).
+This guide shows you how to integrate an existing set of rules and/or dashboards to your Charmed Kafka and Charmed Zookeeper deployment to be consumed with the [Canonical Observability Stack (COS)](https://charmhub.io/topics/canonical-observability-stack).
-To do so, we will sync the alert rules stored in a git repo to COS Lite.
+To do so, we will sync resources stored in a git repo to COS Lite.

 ## Prerequisites

-Refer to the [Enable Monitoring](/t/charmed-kafka-documentation-how-to-enable-monitoring/10283) guide to deploy the cos-lite bundle in a Kubernetes environment and relate the Charmed Kafka model to the COS offers.
+Deploy the cos-lite bundle in a Kubernetes environment and relate Charmed Kafka and Charmed ZooKeeper to the COS offers, as show in the [How to Enable Monitoring](/t/charmed-kafka-documentation-how-to-enable-monitoring/10283) guide.
-The rest of this guide works on the assumption that two models are deployed: `cos` (on k8s) containing the cos-lite bundle and `kafka-dev` (on VM **TODO: adapt for k8s version**) containing 5 Zookeeper units and **2** Kafka.
+The rest of this guide will refer to the models that charms are deployed into as `<cos-model>` for the one containing observabilities charms (and deployed on k8s), and `<apps-model>` for the one containing Charmed Kafka and Charmed ZooKeeper, along with other optional charms (e.g. tls-certificates operators, grafana-agent, data-integrator, etc).
 If your configuration differs, you will have to adapt this guide's content to your deployment.

 ## Create a repo with alert rules